-royal fortress, prison, and jewel house—has occasionally taken care of their heads.
+moat—has occasionally taken care of their heads.

 The City is a dizzying juxtaposition of the old and the new.
 You’ll find yourself immersed in historic London if you begin your explorations on Fleet Street, the site of England's first printing press and the undisputed seat of British journalism until the 1980s.
-Nestled behind Fleet Street is Dr. Johnson's House, former home of the author of Dictionary of the English Language, who claimed that "when a man is tired of London, he is tired of life."
-The nearby church of St. Bride's, recognizable by its tiered wedding-cake steeple, is a Sir Christopher Wren gem and still the church for journalists, while eastward rises the iconic St. Paul's Cathedral, also designed by Wren and largely considered the architect’s masterpiece.
+Nestled behind Fleet Street is Dr. Johnson's House, former home of the author of A Dictionary of the English Language, who claimed that "when a man is tired of London, he is tired of life."
+The nearby church of St. Bride's, recognizable by its tiered-wedding-cake steeple, is a Sir Christopher Wren gem and still the church for journalists, while eastward rises the iconic St. Paul's Cathedral, also designed by Wren and largely considered the architect’s masterpiece.
 You’ll encounter more of traditional London at the Central Criminal Court (nicknamed The Old Bailey, and home to London's most sensational criminal trials) and the 800-year-old Smithfield Market, whose Victorian halls are the site of a daily early-morning meat market.
 Nearby are the ancient church of St. Bartholomew the Great and St. Bartholomew Hospital, both begun in 1123; the Guildhall, the site of the only Roman amphitheater in London; the church of St. Mary-le-Bow; and the maze of charmingly old-fashioned, narrow streets around Bow Lane.

 You can put all this history into context at the Museum of London, where archaeological displays include a portion of the original Roman Wall that ringed The City.